 When mTOR is blocked, the loss of the protein triggers the mitochondria to produce more energy, which is essential for cells to survive under low-nutrient conditions.
 This is where Sonenberg’s new research deviates from the previously known knowledge of the enzyme.

-“[Sonenberg] originally discovered that this process was tightly regulated through protein synthesis ignition factors,” Bergeron said.
+“[Sonenberg] originally discovered that this process was tightly regulated through protein synthesis initiation factors,” Bergeron said.

-Ignition factors signal the beginning of transcription (the first step in protein synthesis) and are under the control of mTOR.
+Initiation factors signal the beginning of translation (the first step in protein synthesis) and are under the control of mTOR.

 The McGill team’s work embodies the next generation of cutting-edge biochemical research, which uses advanced testing methods at the microscopic level that enable rapid testing of mitochondria to view alterations in cells.
 This type of work has become a “hallmark” of Sonenberg’s methodology, according to Bergeron.